 Some unscrupulous telemarketers use deceptive and high-pressure sales pitches to trick people into paying for multi-year magazine packages that can cost more than $1,000.
 To carry out the scheme, some telemarketers use a three-part phone call.

 In the first part, the telemarketer calls you and makes the sales pitch, which may be loaded with misrepresentations and outright lies.
 For example, the telemarketer may falsely claim to represent your existing magazine company, falsely state that you have won a lucrative prize (which never materializes or turns out to be worth very little), or falsely indicate that you may cancel the package at any time (when you cannot).

-Second, the telemarketer transfers you to a “supervisor” to “close” the sale.
-This telemarketer lures you into disclosing your personal and financial information.
+Second, the telemarketer transfers you to a “supervisor” to “verify” the sale.
+The telemarketer lures you into disclosing your personal and financial information.

 Third, after the telemarketer has obtained this information, the telemarketer convinces you to participate in a tape-recorded “verification” of the order.
 This “verification” may be the first and only time the telemarketer discloses the true terms of the subscription package.
 To confuse you, the telemarketer may talk very fast.
 If you indicate that the terms are different from what was offered earlier in the call, the telemarketer may tell you to ignore what he or she is saying and that the earlier “terms” are the actual terms of the agreement, even though this is not true.
 Some telemarketers have gone so far as to splice or otherwise doctor recordings to make it sound like you ordered something that you did not.
 While there are many variations of telemarketing magazine schemes, some of the more common include: